namitasathish/Virtual-Canvas/README.md

 - **Clearing Canvas:** The eraser tool allows the user to clean specific parts of the canvas.

 ## Usage
--Install the required libraries using pip:
+- Install the required libraries using pip:
 ```bash
 pip install opencv-python mediapipe numpy
 ```